gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    or (if you choose to used this file)

-..  code-block:: bash

-    gmx make_ndx -f ../preparation/nvt.gro -o index.ndx

-..  container:: justify

-    and type:
+    Then, type:

-..  code-block:: bash
+..  code-block:: bw

     a 2
     name 6 ethanol_pull

 ..  container:: justify

-    Press 'q' to save and exit.
-These commands create an index file containing a new group named 'ethanol_pull' made of only 1 atom: the atom with index 2.
+    Press *q* to save and exit.
+These commands create an index file containing, alongside default groups, a group named *ethanol_pull* made of only 1 atom: the atom with index 2.
 This atom is the oxygen atom of the first ethanol molecule in the list.

+..  container:: justify

-We don't care here where this molecule is located in the box.
-You can ensure that the atom of index 2 is indeed an oxygen of an ethanol molecule by looking at the top of the nvt.gro (or nvt_1ns.gro) file:
+    You can ensure that the atom of index 2 is indeed an oxygen of an ethanol molecule by looking at the top of the *nvt.gro* (or *nvt_1ns.gro*) file:

-..  code-block:: bash
+..  code-block:: bw

     Ethanol molecules in water
     4008